 The Weekly Countdown: 5 Articles All Job Seekers Should Read

-Tell me what worked for you this week?
-I want YOUR thoughts.
+What clicked for you this week?
+I would love to hear YOUR thoughts.
 Please let me know in comments what websites, blogs, twitter accounts and email newsletters have killer tips and advice.
-See you next week!